-ART THEORY I: 030517212 ARTT101 Weekly Tuition: 2 Lectures, | Tutorial.
+ART THEORY I: 030517212 ARTTI01

+Weekly Tuition: 2 Lectures, I Tutorial.

+Duration: 32 weeks.

-Examination: Cumulative quarterly assessment of at least 8 assignments to constitute 100%
+Examination: Cumulative quarterly assessment of at least 8 assignments to constitute 100% of final mark.

 The syllabus is aimed at providing the student with an appropriate level of competence in the comprehension of: